mmuller88/mmblog/content/ab-picturer/index.md

 <img src="https://github.com/mmuller88/mmblog/raw/master/content/ab-picturer/dashboard.png" alt="drawing" width="400"/>

-As you can see I simply show both picture variants

 ## Join the AB Picturer Discord & Newsletter

-I've setup a [Discord](https://discord.gg/ZSvMBCUeyA) for helping you guys to try out the A/B Picturer and provide feedback to me.
+I've setup a [Discord](https://discord.gg/ZSvMBCUeyA) for helping you guys to try out the AB Picturer and provide feedback to me.
 I'm super curious about your feedback as I plan to develop more features based on your needs.

 Additionally I think it is pretty cool to be part of a community.
 So join the [AB Picturer Discord](https://discord.gg/ZSvMBCUeyA) and let's have fun together.